Ingrid Andress: 2018–2020: Breakthrough with Lady Like

-Andress signed a recording contract with Warner Nashville and Atlantic Records in July of 2018.
+Andress signed a recording contract with Warner Nashville and Atlantic Records in July 2018.
 In February 2019, her first song with the label, "Lady Like", was released to digital platforms and was a top ten debut on Top Country Albums.

 In April 2019, she released the single "More Hearts Than Mine", which reached the top five of the American and Canadian country airplay charts.
-In 2019, she embarked on her first headlining tour, the Lady Like Tour, in North America and Europe.
 On March 27, 2020, she released her debut studio album Lady Like through Warner Music Nashville.
 In April 2020, Andress reached No. 1 on the Billboard Emerging Artists chart.
+The album became one of Billboard's Top 10 Best Country Albums of the year and set the record as the highest streaming country female debut album of all time upon release.

 In July 2020, she released "The Stranger", which peaked at number 49 on Country Airplay.
 The deluxe edition of Lady Like was released on October 2, 2020.
-At the 63rd Annual Grammy Awards, Andress received three Grammy Awards nominations; Best Country Song ("More Hearts Than Mine"), Best Country Album (Lady Like), and Best New Artist, making her the only country artist in the general field categories.
+At the 63rd Annual Grammy Awards, Andress received three Grammy Awards nominations: Best Country Song ("More Hearts Than Mine"), Best Country Album (Lady Like), and Best New Artist; these nominations made her the only country artist in a "Big Four" category.

 2021–present: Good Person

-In 2021, Andress served as the opening act for Dan + ShayThe (Arena) Tour.
-In July 2021, Andress announced the headlining tour the Feeling Things Tour.
 In August 2021, Andress released "Wishful Drinking", a collaboration with Sam Hunt.
 The song peaked at number 4 on Country Airplay.
 The song, though originally not intended for the album, was included as a bonus track and served as the lead single to her sophomore album Good Person.
 "Wishful Drinking" earned Andress her 4th Grammy Award nomination, for Best Country Duo/Group Performance at the 65th annual ceremony.

-Andress served as the opening act for the North American leg of Keith Urban's The Speed of Now World Tour in 2022.
-She also embarked on a headlining tour in support of the album, the Good Person Tour, which includes dates in North America and Europe.
 Two more singles were released from the album; "Seeing Someone Else", which became her first cross-format single and peaked top 25 on the Adult Pop Airplay chart, and "Feel Like This", the album's second country single.
 The album charted on both the Billboard 200 and the Top Country Albums chart.
-Andress is also scheduled as the opening act for Walker Hayes in 2023.

 Personal life

-Andress resides in Nashville.
+Andress resides in Nashville, Tennessee.
 In 2020, during the COVID-19 pandemic, Andress broke up with her boyfriend of six years and entered a new relationship.

+On July 15, 2024, Andress performed "The Star-Spangled Banner" at the 2024 Major League Baseball Home Run Derby.
+The performance was widely criticized; reports called it a "flub" and "cringeworthy".
+The following day, Andress said that she was intoxicated during the performance and that she planned to undergo rehabilitation.
+On February 28, 2025, Andress performed another rendition of the song at a Colorado Avalanche game; this version drew positive responses.